 One of the biggest bottlenecks in launching a marketing campaign is the review and approval process.
-Late approvals mean that content doesn’t go out on time, affecting the entire timeline of a campaign.
+Late approvals can keep content from going out on time, affecting the entire timeline of a campaign.
 This issue is something many marketers face, with one in five Content Marketing World attendees revealing that tangled review and approval processes regularly delayed their projects by over a week.

 To help solve this, we put together a guide to help you review and approve content more efficiently.
 With these strategies, you’ll be prepared to submit constructive feedback and feel confident in your ability to determine whether a piece of content will perform well.